congshengwu/react-native-package-time/README.md

 # react-native-package-time

-Get the packaging(build / compile) time for your app.
+Get some state timestamps of app.

 ## Installation